bgamari/ghc-wiki-import/haddock-comments.md

 There are four types of doc comments at this level, each having its own token.
 Each token contains the entire comment string.
-Just like the old Haddock, we support "next" and "previous"-type comments, "named" comments and section headings.
+Just like the original Haddock, we support "next" and "previous"-type comments, "named" comments and section headings.
 The options token is used for   specifiying Haddock options.
 Options are specified using a pragma, like this: {-\# DOCOPTIONS prune, ignore-exports }.
 You can no longer specify them using dash comments (e.g -- \# prune).

 # Parser details